Samadhi: Chinese

-Common Chinese terms for samādhi include the transliterations sanmei (三昧) and sanmodi (三摩地 or 三摩提), as well as the translation of the term literally as ding (定 "fixity").
-Kumarajiva's translations typically use sanmei (三昧), while the translations of Xuanzang tend to use ding (定 "fixity").
+Common Chinese terms for samādhi include the transliterations sanmei (三昧) and sanmodi (三摩地 or 三摩提), as well as the translation of the term literally as ding (定 "stability").
+Kumarajiva's translations typically use sanmei (三昧), while the translations of Xuanzang tend to use ding (定 "stability").
 The Chinese Buddhist canon includes these, as well as other translations and transliterations of the term.

 Buddhism

-Samma-samādhi and dhyāna
+Samma-samādhi and dhyāna (jhāna)

 Samma-samadhi, "right samadhi," is the last of the eight elements of the Noble Eightfold Path.
 When samadhi is developed, things are understood as they really are.